Curriculum

 Offering financial aid to students in need

-Financial aid schemes, including ‘University Bursaries and Loans’, ‘Emergency Bursaries and Loans’, ‘Student Residence Bursary Scheme’ and ‘Summer Subsistence and Travel Loan Scheme’ were offered to students with financial difficulties to support their studies and help with their hostel residence fees.
-A new Summer Work-Study Scheme for Students was also introduced to help undergraduates improve their finances by providing them with on-campus part-time job opportunities.
+Financial aid schemes, including University Bursaries and Loans, Emergency Bursaries and Loans, Student Residence Bursary Scheme and Summer Subsistence and Travel Loan Scheme were offered to students with financial difficulties to support their studies and help with their hostel residence fees.
+A Student Campus Work Scheme was also introduced to help undergraduates improve their finances by taking advantage of on-campus part-time job opportunities.

 Supporting government’s anti-poverty effort